 Bus station / Strætóstoppistöð / Pronounced: strigh-toh-stop-is-tudh

-These phrases get lumped together because travelling by bus is quite common in Iceland!
-If travelling to Reykjavik via Keflavik Airport, you’ll take a bus upon arrival into Reykjavik.
-This is the standard method of transportation from the airport.
+These phrases go hand-in-hand because travelling by bus is a big part of getting around in Iceland!
+If you’re heading to Reykjavik from Keflavik Airport, you’ll hop on a bus upon arrival—it’s the standard and easiest way to travel from the airport to the city.

 Help! / Hjálp! / Pronounced: hya-loop!

-Help is a useful word to know in the unlikely event of an emergency.
-It’s always good to be prepared for any and every scenario while travelling!
+"Help" is a handy word to know, just in case of an emergency.
+While such situations are rare, it’s always smart to be prepared for anything when travelling!

 Goodbye / Bless Bless / Pronounced: Bless Bless

-Yes, this one is as simple as it looks!
-Use this greeting to bid farewell to the hotel receptionist, to the waitstaff at the restaurant, or to Iceland when it’s time to go back home!
+Yes, this one is as straightforward as it seems!
+Use this cheerful farewell when saying goodbye to the hotel receptionist, the waitstaff at a restaurant, or even to Iceland itself when it’s time to head back home!

 Create Account